Lorde's New Album Is Making Everyone Feel Old

 Advertisement

-But what a lot of listeners can agree on is that Lorde is currently making people realize how much time has passed since she first came barreling onto the scene in 2013 with her breakout hit "Royals," followed by Pure Heroine, when she was just 16-years-old.
+But what a lot of listeners can agree on is that Lorde is currently making people realise how much time has passed since she first came barrelling onto the scene in 2013 with her breakout hit "Royals," followed by Pure Heroine, when she was just 16-years-old.

 In "Secrets From A Girl (Who’s Seen It All), Lorde sings, “Couldn't wait to turn 15/ then you blink and it's been 10 years.”
 It's been how long?
 And if Lorde feels old, what does that mean for the rest of us?